 The German Shepherd has so many exemplary qualities that it is difficult to put just one finger on one.
 The list of great qualities could fill many books.

-German Shepherd Facts #1: German shepherd dogs are one of the most intelligent breeds of dogs
+German Shepherd Facts #1: German shepherd dogs are one of the most intelligent dog breeds

 Many dog owners like to claim their dog’s intelligence.
 But German Shepherds are really intelligent, even in comparison with other really clever breeds.
 The German Shepherd took third place in the assessment of 100 different breeds by more than 200 judges of the American Kennel Club according to their intelligence.